The Best Hardwood and Wall Color Combinations

 How to Choose Wall Colors for Cherry Hardwood

 Cherry hardwood is stunning, rich and inviting.
 Ensure the color you choose for the walls is equally as beautiful.
-There are several paint colors that go with cherry wood, whether it’s on your trim or just your floors.
+Several paint colors go with cherry wood, whether it’s on your trim or just your floors.

 Go Green for a Beautiful Contrast